 It is unknown, at the time of publication, the precise nature or scope of the reforms to be addressed by the Bill.

-However, the Bill is likely to reflect the proposed reforms agreed by the Government, and possibly also some of the reforms agreed-in-principle, in its response to the Attorney-General’s Privacy Act Review Report 2022 (Report).
+However, the Bill is likely to reflect the proposed reforms agreed by the Government, and possibly also some of the reforms agreed-in-principle, in its response to the Attorney-General’s Privacy Act Review Report 2022.
 (The Government indicated that it is committed to introducing amending legislation in 2024 to address the 38 “agreed” proposals for law reform.
 However, while these proposals are “agreed”, the majority are either subject to further consultation or are to strengthen regulatory enforcement powers and other regulatory processes and guidance, rather than uplift protections or rights for individuals.)

 The combination of the “agreed” and “agreed-in-principle” reforms, if implemented as proposed, would significantly impact information-handling practices of private and public sector entities (including NFPs).